 In addition to documentation, it’s also important to gather any other supporting evidence that you may have.
 This could include things like performance reviews, emails, or text messages.

 If you have any direct witnesses to the events leading up to your termination, get their contact information as well.
 These people can provide valuable testimony supporting your case after filing a wrongful termination claim.

 It’s also essential to get an idea of the employment law in your state concerning wrongful termination.
 Every state has different laws, so you’ll want to ensure you are familiar with them before moving forward with your case.

 If you want to increase your chances of winning your case, it’s important to hire an experienced wrongful termination lawyer.
 These lawyers know the ins and outs of the applicable federal or state law and can help build a strong case on your behalf.

 When hiring a lawyer, ask about their experience with wrongful termination cases and their understanding of federal laws and local statutes.
 You’ll also want to know how much they charge and whether or not they are willing to take your case on a contingency basis.

-Some lawyers may also be willing to offer you a free consultation.
+Some lawyers may also be willing to offer you a Free Case Evaluation.
 This is an excellent opportunity to ask them any questions you may have and get a better idea of the process.